milvus-io/milvus-docs/site/en/adminGuide/message_storage_operator.md

 ## Configure Pulsar

 Pulsar manages logs of recent changes, outputs stream logs, and provides log subscriptions.
-Configuring Pulsar as the stream storage system is supported in both Milvus standalone and Milvus cluster.
-However, with Milvus Operator, you can only configure Pulsar as the stream storage system for Milvus cluster.
+Configuring Pulsar for message storage is supported in both Milvus standalone and Milvus cluster.
+However, with Milvus Operator, you can only configure Pulsar as message storage for Milvus cluster.
 Add required fields under `spec.dependencies.pulsar` to configure Pulsar.

 `pulsar` supports `external` and `inCluster`.